killer0071234/docker-cybroscgiserver/README.md

 # docker-cybroscgiserver
-This is an docker container configuration for running the cybrotech scgi server on an docker container
+This is an docker container configuration for running the cybrotech scgi server in a docker container

-The CyBroScgiServer is used for communicating with PLC from Cybrotech Ltd.
+The CyBroScgiServer is used for communicating with PLCs from Cybrotech Ltd.

-This docker container is in an early release state!!
-Use it at your own risk!

 ## Contains